vernemq/vernemq/docs/index.rst

 * Logging (Console, Files, Syslog)
 * Reporting to Graphite and CollectD
 * Extensible Plugin architecture
+* Multiple Sessions per ClientId
+* Session Balancing

 .. note::

     Although VerneMQ hasn't reached version 1.0.0 yet, it is already deployed in small to medium size projects.
 Erlio GmbH, the main company sponsor behind the VerneMQ development provides commercial services around VerneMQ, namely M2M consulting, VerneMQ extension development, and service level agreements.

-VerneMQ can be deployed on most platforms where a recent Erlang version (R16B or higher) is available.
-Software packages for Redhat/Fedora (and variants), Debian/Ubuntu (and variants), FreeBSD, OSX, SmartOS, and Solaris will be provided.
+VerneMQ can be deployed on most platforms where a recent Erlang version (17 or higher) is available.
+Software packages for Redhats (and variants), Debians (and variants), will be provided.
 Please follow the :doc:`Installation <install>` instructions.

-**The automated packaging is not yet ready, but the packages can be simply generated on the target system following the** :ref:`packaging instructions <packaging>`

 User Guide
 ----------